angular-schule/website-articles/blog/2019-02-third-party-libraries-and-widgets/README.md

 These libraries often assume that jQuery is available in the global scope and very old ones don't utilize modules at all.

 Here it is important to pay attention to the version of jQuery.
-Not all libraries support jQuery v3, which has a some of breaking changes.
+Not all libraries support jQuery v3, because it has a some of breaking changes.
 For this example I have chosen the plugin `jquery-datetimepicker` since it requires "classic" jQuery.
 So let's install jQuery from the outdated v1 branch and the library with the help of npm.